hermonochy/QuizMaster/README.md

 **Strike Zone**

-*Strike Zone* is an engaging and fast-paced game mode similar to *Space Invaders* but in 2D.
-Players must avoid waves of enemies trying to collide with you while carefully managing their health and ammunition.
-Correctly answering questions earns players power-ups and replenishes their munitions.
+A frantic 2D survival shooter that combines quiz action with fast-paced dodging and shooting.
+Navigate your character to avoid incoming enemies and answer questions to unlock power-ups and ammo.
+Use a growing arsenal of upgradable weapons—Pistol, Shotgun, Sniper, Laser, and Rocket—each with its own strengths and tactical uses.
+Defeat enemies to earn score and spend it in the “Gun Shop” to unlock new weapons during play.
+Power-ups appear randomly on the battlefield and require you to answer a quiz question to collect their bonus—these include extra ammo, health, temporary shields, and an all-out attack that wipes out all on-screen enemies.
 Players can opt to answer a question without a power-up, but the reward is significantly smaller.
-Victory comes when all questions are answered, a certain amount of aliens has been killed and all of the munitions have been used up.
+Strategic use of ammo, weapon choice, and timely question answering are key to surviving until the end.
 Be careful; your lives run out quicker than you think!

 |Powerup|Colour|Chance|Function|
 |----|----|----|----|